Cybersecurity Misinformation Detection on Social Media: Case Studies on Phishing Reports and Zoom's Threats: Framework for Detecting Misinformation about Zoom's Security and Privacy Threats

 \subsubsection{Classifiers}

-Since our dataset is highly unbalanced, we used several oversampling techniques mentioned in the previous section, and we found RandomOverSampler provides the best results for Instagram and Reddit classifiers, and SMOTE provides the best results for Facebook and Twitter classifiers.
+Testing several oversampling techniques, we found that RandomOverSampler provides the best results for Instagram and Reddit classifiers, and SMOTE provides the best results for Facebook and Twitter classifiers.
 Also, we found that out of the five machine learning algorithms, Random Forest provides the best accuracy across the four platforms.
-We compared the results of the different algorithms after performing hyperparameter tuning using the GridSearchCV feature from sklearn in Python.
-Hyperparameter tuning conducts an exhaustive search over the parameters to find the best combination of parameters.
-Table~\ref{table:completepredict} shows all classifiers, using k-cross validation ($k=3$), have great performance.
+We compared the results of the different algorithms after performing hyperparameter tuning, conducts an exhaustive search over the parameters to find the best combination of parameters.
+Table~\ref{table:completepredict} shows all classifiers, using k-cross validation ($k=3$), have great performances.

-We further verified if our classifiers show consistent performance by randomly choosing 100 posts from each platform, manually labeling them, and computing the accuracy on these testing tests.
-We found that about 98\% accuracy in the case of Instagram, 97\% in the case of Reddit, 97\% for Facebook, and 98\% for Twitter, which is similar to those obtained during cross-validation.